 My wife and I have stayed busy this summer to avoid the reality that our oldest will finally begin public school.
 Every time I bring it up, my wife changes the subject because she’s just not quite ready to let him go.
 Neither am I.

-There’s an innocence in his six-year-old eyes that will be lost once he steps out into the world on his own.
-It happened to us when we went to school.
-There are words and actions and conversations that we have shielded from his young mind that he’ll now have to experience.
-There are bullies and broken hearts and bad grades that we would rather avoid.
-But that’s not how this works.
+There’s an innocence in his six-year-old eyes that will be lost once he steps out into the world on his own—words and actions and conversations that we have shielded from his young mind that he’ll now have to experience.
+We would rather avoid bullies and broken hearts and bad grades, but that’s not how this works.
 If we hold those we love too tightly, we actually cripple the growth they’re supposed to experience.

 We Raise Our Kids to Leave

-No matter the emotions and no matter what awaits, we raise our kids to leave.
-As much as we think that they’re our kids, they’re not.
-At the end of the day, they’re God’s kids first.
-We just have the incredible privilege of being their parents.
+No matter the emotions, we raise our kids to leave.
+As much as we think that they’re our kids, they’re not—they’re God’s kids first.
+We have the privilege of being their parents.

 How incredibly selfish of us to keep our kids’ awesomeness locked away in the confines of our house and our protection.
-The truth is, the world needs our kids’ awesome.
+The world needs our kids’ awesome.
 Your kid has something amazing to share with the world.
 Don’t hoard it for yourself.
 Cultivate it, grow it, and send it out.